 The UK’s first new opera house in the 21st century is something to sing about.

-Known as The Theatre in the Woods, it nestles in dappled woodland behind a majestic crinkle-crankle wall and just beyond the 300 year-old walled orchard.
+Known as The Theatre in the Woods, it nestles in dappled woodland behind a majestic crinkle-crankle wall and the 300 year-old walled orchard.

-The opera house, glimpsed amongst the trees, appears as a textured brick drum and within is an intimate auditorium, “a decorated room”, with balcony fronts enriched for warmth and splendour, a painted ceiling and from the vestibule are views to the ceiling.
+The opera house, glimpsed amongst the trees, appears as a cross-gartered brick drum and within is an intimate five-tiered auditorium,

-It is modelled on the four-tiered horseshoe shape of La Scala, Milan.
-Its vibrant acoustic has been praised and there is a generous orchestra pit which in 2017 housed the 70-strong orchestra for Wagner’s Die Walküre.
+modelled on the horseshoe shape of La Scala, Milan.
+Its vibrant acoustic has been much-praised and there is a generous orchestra pit which in 2017 housed the 70-strong orchestra for Wagner’s Die Walküre.

-Far from being an exclusive, single-use opera house, The Theatre in the Woods will be used and enjoyed by many people from many walks of life and for many generations.
-It will host cultural and educational endeavours by an array of organisations: a springboard for dynamic, eager young people.
+The Theatre in the Woods will be used and enjoyed by many people from many walks of life and for many generations.